-The political division of a landmass can be of varying forms and faces, with the major ones being continents, countries, etc. However, it is the smaller units that matter to the people, as the ruling bodies of each of these small political divisions are what affect the people directly and the most.
+The political division of a landmass can be of varying forms and faces, with the major ones being continents, countries, etc. However, the smaller units matter to the people, as the ruling bodies of each of these small political divisions affect the people directly and the most.

-Such small political divisions are states, and territories.
-However, there are a significant number of divisions in the governance and official terminologies between both of these terms.
+Such small political divisions are states and territories.
+However, there are many divisions in the governance and official terminologies between both of these terms.

 Key Takeaways